-However, such alignment needs to accommodate specific authorities' cross-border (and cross-sectoral) information sharing constraints.
+However, such alignment needs to accommodate specific authorities' cross-border (and crosssectoral) information sharing constraints.
 Financial authorities may also explore mechanisms, subject to applicable legal frameworks governing the confidentiality of supervisory information, for securely exchanging and comparing data and information about critical services offered by service providers to financial institutions, and the identification of systemic third-party dependencies and potential systemic risks in their respective jurisdictions.
 Effective cross-border cooperation could help inform individual authorities through risk-based exercises using the tools described in Section 4.3.
 For example, a tabletop exercise conducted by one authority could yield insights for other authorities.

 Financial authorities may also take into account more elaborate assurance activities (such as inspections, sector-wide exercises and tests) and other relevant engagement carried out by or on behalf of financial authorities in other jurisdictions.
+Doing so could make more efficient use of financial authorities' resources, and from the perspective of the financial sector critical provider, minimise possibility of duplicate requests and avoid overlapping assurance activities where possible.
 This can be particularly efficient where: